Google+

 The second part of this criteria is regular meetings.
 In this instance you want to ensure you keep an appointment log as proof for CRA if audited.
 A Business Journal is also a good idea.

-It means that if you have a business that has infrequent or irregular meetings, you DO NOT meet this criteria and you must prorate your claim based on hours of use in a day and days of use in a week.
+It also means that if you have a business that has infrequent or irregular meetings, you DO NOT meet this criteria and you must prorate your claim based on hours of use in a day and days of use in a week.

 Tom Koppel, former CPA has some additional suggestions on how to document use of your home office in his American Home Business Taxes article ... that would work here in Canada too.
 I've listed two of them here for easy reference.